-How do we reconcile the Pasuk here, which states that Moshe was not able to enter the Mishkan with the Pasuk at the end of Naso "u've'Vo Moshe el Ohel Mo'ed Ledaber ito ... "?
+How can we reconcile the Pasuk here, which states that Moshe was not able to enter the Mishkan, with the Pasuk at the end of Naso "u've'Vo Moshe el Ohel Mo'ed Ledaber ito ... "?

-Ramban #3 (Ibid.): Moshe did not enter the Mishkan at all.
+Ramban #2 (34): Moshe did not enter the Mishkan at all.
 When Hashem called to him from the Ohel Mo'ed, he stood at the entrance and Hashem spoke to him from inside.
 2

-As was the case at Har Sinai (See Shemos 24:16 & 18), and as is implied in the opening Pasuk in Vayikra (Ramban).
+As was the case at Har Sinai (See 24:16, 18), and as is implied in the opening Pasuk in Vayikra (Ramban).

 As the opening Pasuk in Vayikra may also mean (Ramban).

-And the opening Pasuk in Vayikra refers to the seven days of Milu'im, before the Cloud filled the Mishkan (See Rav Chavel's footnotes).
+Ramban: The opening Pasuk in Vayikra refers to the seven days of Milu'im, before the Cloud filled the Mishkan (See Rav Chavel's footnotes).
 Moshav Zekenim - the initials of "Shachan Alav he'Anan" spell "Sha'ah", to hint that the cloud was on for only a short time.

 Seforno: On the one hand, it filled the Mishkan, and did not extend one inch outside it; 1 on the other, it remained constantly in the Mishkan, and did not move from it until the time came to travel.
 2